Dear Reader, are we among the Wise Virgins, or the Foolish? Let's Look closely at the Scriptures, and let’s find out.

 Watch ye therefore: for ye know not when the master of the house cometh, at even, or at midnight, or at the cockcrowing, or in the morning: 36 Lest coming suddenly he find you sleeping.
 37 And what I say unto you I say unto all, Watch.
 (Mark 13:35-37)In the above passages, we see that under the New Covenant, the Mosaic Law is not to be done away with — it is simply written in a different location — on our hearts!
 We also see that when His Spirit is within us, it is for the purpose of leading us into [doing of] all truth, the keeping of His statutes and judgments that Yahuweh has written on our hearts.

-We then see that Yahuweh will forgive our iniquity, and remember our sin no more, when we repent — after we cease our iniquity and sin, and begin to walk in His Commandments, Statutes and Judgments, by His Grace.
-For those that are inclined to do so, let us who are among the Foolish Virgins, repent — so that we may become wise.
+We then see that Yahuweh will forgive our iniquity, and remember our sin no more, as we begin the process of repentance — as we cease our iniquity and sin, and begin to walk in His Commandments, Statutes and Judgments, by His Grace.
+For those inclined to do so, let us who are among the Foolish Virgins, repent — so that we may become wise.

 Finally, we will see the fruit of our repentance, when we begin to heed Messiah's warning to 'watch.'
 The Bridegroom will soon arrive — let us make ourselves "Ready."